Engineering the Smart World: Advance in Digitalisation and Automation

-As a graduate of the Digitalisation & Automation programme, you will be ready to work in an automated, computerised and robotised world.
-You will understand the various concepts of the fourth industrial revolution such as cyber physical systems, the Industrial Internet of Things (IIoT), digital twin, robotics, automation and digitalisation, etc., in relation to production processes and thereafter be able to apply them directly.
+As a graduate of the Digitalisation & Automation programme, you will be ready to work in an automated, computerised, and robotised world.
+You will understand key Industry 4.0 concepts like the Industrial Internet of Things (IIoT), robotics, and digital twins, and applying them directly to production processes.

 Degree